The Institute of Money Advisers is the only professional membership body for money advisers in England, Wales and Northern Ireland.

 Do you want to take a Health Check?

-The Money Advice Service is independent; it was set up by government and is funded by a levy on the financial services industry.
-The Money Advice Service’s website has some useful tools for helping you understand and manage your financial situation.
+The Money and Pension Service is independent; it was set up by government and is funded by a levy on the financial services industry.
+The Money and Pension Service’s website has some useful tools for helping you understand and manage your financial situation.

 If you want to get a clear picture of your financial situation, want to see how you can make the most of your money or if you need step-by-step help and advice to deal with your money, follow the link to carry out the Health Check.